DrGlaucous/UFBTM/Firmware/SlimeVR-Tracker-ESP-0.5.2/README.md

 ## Uploading On Linux

 Follow the instructions in this link [PlatformIO](https://docs.platformio.org/en/latest//faq.html#platformio-udev-rules), this should solve any permission denied errors

+## Extra notes for me

+How to configure magnetometer mapping:

+- Hack out the firmware to replace the acceleration-get code with magnetometer-get code (add acceleration update to `onMagRawSample`)
+- Upload the code to the controller, it will obviously break quite a few things, but the acceleration vector as seen in the slimeVR view will now the what direction the tracker thinks the magnetometer is.
+- (optionally) use a smartphone or similar device to see what the magnetic vector field in the local area is.
+- rotate the physical device so that one of the sides is in the same direction as that vector field.
+- see if the acceleration in the window matches this (if not, make note of what axis is really is, or if it's flipped)
+- repeat for all 3 axis and then re-adjust the mapping config in `defines.h`

 ## Contributions